 - must be in their name, OR

 - in rare exceptions, in the name of another (spouse, relative, roommate, significant other, etc.), where the following information is provided:

 - o Name

 - At least 2 methods of contact information

 - Relationship to the participant

-- o Rationale for using this other individual
+- Rationale for using this other individual

 Failure to have the proper documentation in case files may lead to disallowance of expenditures.
 The provision of WIOA supportive services is recorded in ASSET under Manage Services.
 Supportive services funded by other sources may be reported in ASSET.
-Services should be opened and closed as they occur, with a new service screen opened for each service rendered.

 Good judgment will apply in the selection of a provider.
-The provider should have a competitive price compared to other providers and shall be from the local area whenever possible.
+The provider should have a competitive price compared to other providers and should be from the local area whenever possible.
 This will allow for direct contact, ease in obtaining the service, and the expenditure of funds within service area boundaries.
 Reputation, quality, cost, and individual choice will be considered in the selection of providers.